 “This world is just temporary conveniences, and the best comfort in this world is a righteous women.”
 [Sahih Muslim 10/56]

-No-one is a suitable partner for the good, believing woman except a good, believing man; and no-one is a suitable partner for the wayward, immoral woman but a wayward, immoral man, as Allah has said:
+In conclusion, no-one is a suitable partner for the good, believing woman except a good, believing man; and no-one is a suitable partner for the wayward, immoral woman but a wayward, immoral man, as Allah has said:

 Women impure are for men impure, and men impure for women impure, and women of purity are for men of purity, and men of purity are for women of purity.
 [Quran 24:26]

-This does not mean that the Muslim woman or man should completely ignore the matter of physical appearance.
+Therefore, this does not mean that the Muslim woman or man should completely ignore the matter of physical appearance.
 It is their right to marry a person for whom his/her heart may be filled with love, and who is pleasing to both in appearance and in conduct.
 Appearance should not be neglected at the expense of inner nature.

 Conditions of Marriage in Islam